burcugorgulicten/Windfall/README.md

 * Memory management (5): Memory usage is fairly low and dynamically-allocated memory are released properly.
 * Bug and feature fixes (5): Fixed numerous bugs such as the camera trail and the debugging boxes.
 Moreover removed the magenta border.

-# Features to meet Milestone 4 goals (100 points total)
+# Features to meet Milestone 4 goals

 * Gameplay III (10): Added two free-roam levels where the player can explore and find rewards.
 Added an archer character to the battle system who is also the protagonist of the story.
 Added more dialogue between levels and a conclusion for the player to read.
 * Simple path finding (10): Added an enemy-seeking arrow that calculates the shortest path using BFS to the enemy and hits them.